gitbra/ChromaticButtonAccordionRight/README.md

 - First track only
 - First voice only for the fingering
 - Selections are ignored
-- 8va/8vb are unsupported
+- 8va/8vb are not supported
-- Grace notes are unsupported
+- Grace notes are not supported
 - Long notes are several notes
+- Chords are not supported for the check of the fingering
+- Multiple key signatures are not supported for the suggestion of chords